zoneout215/chess-oop/README.md

 ## 🔄 Fork Information

-This project is a fork of the original chess game created by [Sergey Zhukov].
+This project is a fork of the original chess game created by [Sergey Zhukov](https://github.com/zhukovsd/chess).
 The base game logic and structure have been preserved, with additional enhancements made to specific chess moves.

 ## 🚀 Extended Functionality